 – What does health insurance in Germany typically cover?

-- How Employer and Individual contributions work
+– How contributions work (Employer vs. the Individual)

 – The process of visiting a doctor in Germany